KushBhakkad/Secrets-sniffer-NPM-Package/README.md

 ✔ Lightweight & Fast
 ✔ Pre-commit hook to prevent secrets from being committed
 ✔ CI/CD integration with GitHub Actions
-✔ Support for custom regex patterns
+✔ Support for various customizations
 ✔ Well-documented and actively maintained

 ---